Pop Culture Madness!

 Fagilyu Mukhametzyanov was declared dead of a heart attack in 2011.
 She was discovered to have survived the attack when she woke up at her own funeral and then promptly died of a heart attack.

 NFL player Dave Duerson committed suicide, shooting himself in the chest.
-He left a note specifically requesting his brain be used for research into a neurodegenerative disease (CTE) which can be caused by playing football.
-Researchers did later confirm he had the disease.
+He left a note specifically requesting his brain be used for research into a neurodegenerative disease (CTE) that can be caused by playing football.
+Researchers later confirmed he had the disease.

 Researchers let 100 paper planes go 23 miles above Germany.
-Some have since been found in Canada, USA, Australia and South Africa.
+Some have been found in Canada, the USA, Australia, and South Africa.

-A third of all divorce filings of 2011 in the US contained the word 'Facebook'.
+A third of all divorce filings in 2011 in the US contained the word ‘Facebook.’

 The average size of a new American home in 1950 was 983 square feet; by 2011, the average new home was 2,480 square feet.
 In 1950, an average of 3.37 people lived in each American home; in 2011, that number had shrunk to 2.6 people.

-Avery Blandin killed his wife inside the South Carolina Walmart she was working at.
-Rather than close the store, they chose to just rope off the gore-splattered area while police investigated.
+Avery Blandin killed his wife inside the South Carolina Walmart she worked at.
+Rather than close the store, they chose to rope off the gore-splattered area while police investigated.

-The longest film ever made (Modern Times Forever, 2011) has a duration of 240 hours or 10 days, and shows centuries of decay, compressed into the span of the film.
+The longest film ever made (Modern Times Forever, 2011) lasts 240 hours or 10 days and shows centuries of decay, compressed into the span of the film.

-In 2011, Adobe, Apple, Google, Intel, Intuit, Pixar, and Lucasfilm were found guilty of colluding with each other to repress employee wages.
+In 2011, Adobe, Apple, Google, Intel, Intuit, Pixar, and Lucasfilm were found guilty of conspiring with each other to repress employee wages.

 Skrillex lost an entire unreleased album because his laptops and hard drives were stolen from his hotel in Milan.

-In 2011 a bishop watched a television interview with Boy George, and discovered that an 18th century stolen Cypriot icon was hanging in the singer's living room.
-Boy George immediately agreed to return the artefact and received a gift in return.
+In 2011, a bishop watched a television interview with Boy George and discovered an 18th-century stolen Cypriot icon hanging in the singer’s living room.
+Boy George immediately agreed to return the artifact and received a gift.

 More middle-aged Canadian men died by suicide in 2011 than by motor vehicle accidents, homicide, and HIV combined.